Necrossin/untitledplanegame/README.md

 # Untitled Plane Game

-A personal project done in under 2 weeks to check if I am somewhat able to make things in C++.
+A personal project done in under 2 weeks to test if I am somewhat able to make things in C++.
 Think of it as of miniature LUFTRAUSERS knock-off.

 Made with the use of C++ and SDL 2 library (+ few SDL 2 extentions).
 This also means that I had to include library dlls that are required for this executable file.